banj-oe/IRLStreamingforFreeorCheap/README.md

 with a streamkey of a WORD that you won't share

-then on OBS add a VLC Video Source (not local) like this and loop playlist and only thing in playlist is
+then on OBS add a media source (not local), reconnect delay to 2 seconds with an input like the URL in the next line

 rtmp://0.0.0.0/publish/WORD

+Reconnect delay 2 seconds, input format mpegts

 Transform source to fit to screen, good to go.